| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 2011, Crop Insurance, the Budget Baseline for Ag Spending, Clean Air

+Legislation, Cap and Trade and what a lame duck session might look like.
 On that last subject- Congressman Lucas is very worried what might happen if the Democrats are badly beaten in November- he could see the current leadership and the Obama Administration making one last final attempt to get several controversial pieces of legislation completed before the new Congress is seated in early January.
 Click on the LINK below to go and hear our full conversation with Third District Congressman Frank Lucas who serves as the top Republican of the US House Agriculture Committee.
 We have it as an Ag Perspectives Podcast- which is one of three Podcasts that we offer via Itunes as well as on our website. | |

-Cattlemen's Beef Board Executive Committee Calls for Complete Separation of Federation of State Beef Councils from NCBA. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The
+| Cattlemen's Beef Board Executive Committee Calls for Complete Separation of Federation of State Beef Councils from NCBA. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The

 Cattlemen's Beef Board has oversight responsibility over all of the dollar